3.

 Cavitation

 The axial part of radial blades is used in turbine stages and working machines.
 In turbines, it has the function of uniformly transferring flow from radial to axial direction with a reduction of tangential velocity component V. The axial part is called the inducer in the case of working machine stages.
 In pumps, the inducer is usually not pronounced (Figure 12c) to avoid large differences between velocities at the root and tip of the inducer blades, which could cause cavitation.
-The axial part of the radial impeller is calculated at three radii, i.e., in addition to the middle one, at the tip and at the root of the blade, so that the angle of attack for working machines or the angle of deviation for turbines is constant over the height of the blade.
+The axial part of the radial rotor is calculated at three radii, i.e., in addition to the middle one, at the tip and at the root of the blade, so that the angle of attack for working machines or the angle of deviation for turbines is constant over the height of the blade (see 2D-calculation of inducer).
 The manufacture of this part of the blade by machining is difficult and therefore this type of rotor consists of several parts - see Figure 13.

 Example of radial rotor turbocompressor